Definable decompositions for graphs of bounded linear cliquewidth: Main results

 The main result of this paper is the following.

-\begin{theorem} For every $k\in \Nat$ there exist a decomposer $\mathcal D$ that for every graph $G$ of linear cliquewidth at most $k$ produces at least one output.
-In other words, the definable cliquewidth of a graph is bounded by a function of its linear cliquewidth. \end{theorem}
+\begin{thm} For every $k\in \Nat$ there exist a decomposer $\mathcal D$ that for every graph $G$ of linear cliquewidth at most $k$ produces at least one output.
+In particular, the definable cliquewidth of a graph is bounded by a function of its linear cliquewidth. \end{thm}

-The result above could be improved in two ways: first, we could make the transduction produce results for graphs of bounded cliquewidth (and not bounded linear cliquewidth), and second, we could produce clique decompositions of optimum width.
+The result above could be improved in two ways: first, we could make the transduction produce results for graphs of bounded cliquewidth (and not bounded linear cliquewidth), and second, we could produce cliquewidth decompositions of optimum width.
 We leave both of these improvements to future work.
-Note that it is impossible to find a decomposer which produces a linear clique decomposition for every graph of linear cliquewidth $k$; the reason is that such a decomposer would impose a total order on the vertices of the input graph, and this is impossible for some graphs, such as large independent sets.
+Note that it is impossible to find a decomposer which produces a linear cliquewidth decomposition for every graph of linear cliquewidth $k$; the reason is that such a decomposer would impose a total order on the vertices of the input graph, and this is impossible for some graphs, such as large edgeless graphs.

 We remark that, similarly to the case of treewidth~\cite{bojanczyk2016definability}, our proof is effective: the decomposer $\mathcal D$ can be computed from $k$.
 This essentially follows from a careful inspection of the proofs, so we usually omit the details in order not to obfuscate the main ideas with computability issues of secondary importance.
 There is, however, one step in the proof (Lemma~\ref{lem:induced-dcw}) where computability of a bound is non-trivial, hence there we present an explicit discussion.